In recent articles, we’ve discussed some different theories which attempt to explain what causes the gold and silver prices to move. We mentioned the:

 When economists say that “inflation is transitory,” they mean that logistics problems will be worked out, and then inventories will be replenished.

 Unfortunately, they do not distinguish between different causes.
 If prices go up due to monetary debauchery, that is inflation.
-If prices go up to due to temporary shipping snafus, that is inflation also.
+If prices go up due to temporary shipping snafus, that is inflation also.
 And if prices go up due to laws that make everyone use more-expensive natural gas and laws that prohibit domestic production of natural gas, then that, too, is called inflation.

 We need different words for these phenomena.
 Though that is not our point today.
 We merely draw attention to the cause of the rise in consumer prices and note this one does not directly affect gold.